clerk/mcp-demo/README.md

 [Clerk](https://clerk.com) is an authentication, authorization, and user management service, and we built this demo using Clerk because we work at Clerk, we like it, and because we think it provides a really clear example for how this setup can be run with minimal effort and cost.
 There is nothing that specifially ties it to Clerk though -- if you prefer to use another auth vendor, library, or build it yourself, that would work just fine here, so long as the vendor/library/code includes a spec-compliant OAuth2 server.

 If you'd like to fork this demo and replace Clerk with another auth solution, we absolutely welcome it, and would be happy to link it as an alternative in the readme if you let us know.
 Our goal is to enable folks to build MCP integrations as easily and smoothly as possible, and while we feel like Clerk can be a great way to enable this, there are lots of great auth tools out there and we would be thrilled to see this working with as many of them as possible.

-### Running the Demo

-The demo includes two separate apps - a client, and a resource server, as discussed above.
-In order for the demo to work correctly, you need to be running both of them.
-To do so, you can simply run `npm run deps` to install deps if this is the first time you're setting up the repo, then run `npm start`.
-If you'd like to run just one app or the other, `npm run client` and `npm run resource-server` will do the trick.

-This demo uses Clerk for authentication, so to make this work, you will need to create a new Clerk application (head to clerk.com) and drop the API keys for your app into the `.env.local` file.

-You will also need to create an OAuth Application within your Clerk dashboard, which you can do so [by heading here](https://dashboard.clerk.com/last-active?path=oauth-applications), then creating an OAuth application, which will give you a client id and secret.
-You will also need to modify [the oauth-protected-resource metadata route](https://github.com/clerk/mcp-demo/blob/main/resource-server/app/.well-known/oauth-protected-resource/route.ts) to match your app.
-Upon running the server, you will see a checkbox that says "No dynamic client registration" - check this box and put in your client id and secret, then hit the "add integration" button and you're off to the races.

-Currently, the app will get to the point where it clears auth and returns an OAuth token only.
-I'm working on having it go full circle such that it will also show how the Client can persist the OAuth token and pass it through to make a successful tool call, that is coming shortly.